Run elevators, pumps, lights, with Solar & Save Big

 Distributed Clean Energy can transform the Energy landscape

 Electric Mobility powered by clean energy is a win win for all stakeholders

 IIT-M, MS (WU), ISB

 Urban Buildings can benefit big from clean energy, right now

 We deliver clean energy solutions and services to Urban Buildings.
-Our vision is to generate maximum clean energy, to not only power the common utilities but to also cater to the future energy demand of electric mobility.
+Our vision is to generate maximum clean energy with roof top solar plants, to not only power the common utilities but to also cater to the future energy demand of electric mobility.
 Displacement of polluting gensets with battery storage is yet another program we will work upon, among others, to realize an end to end clean energy value chain

 FOR URBAN ROOF TOPS

 Conventional solar plant design approach, widely adopted by suppliers, is grossly inappropriate for urban roof tops which are subjected to significant shading caused by tanks, walls, fancy structures and nearby high rises.
 This invariably ends up in sub-optimal performance and

 lower return on investment

 Skybless has developed a specialized practice for roof top solar plant design, execution and life time management, and this helps us to guarantee performance and